 You will get exclusive videos, trip reports and photographs of locations that I have visited all over the world.
 I am not an armchair paranormal investigator.
 These are not second hand accounts, but places that I have sought out as someone genuinely interested in the paranormal.
 Whenever possible in order to add to the atmosphere, I have visited these locations by myself and at times when few, or no other people were around.

-As a paranormal investigator I have conducted night time investigations at many of these places, and, I will also be including these reports when a case is of particular interest.
-Contrary to popular belief the amount of paranormal occurrences during the day are almost equal to those made at night, and due to the greater visibility during the daylight hours videos and photographs taken during this time are actually more interesting visually which is why this site places a greater emphasis on them.
+As a paranormal investigator I have conducted night time investigations at many of these places, and I will also be including these reports if a case is of particular interest or I actually capture some evidence during my time there.
+But contrary to popular belief the amount of paranormal occurrences during the day are equal to those made at night, and due to the greater visibility during the daylight hours videos and photographs taken during this time are actually more interesting visually, which is why this site places a greater emphasis on them.
 If you are a paranormal investigator you should know there is little scientific basis for the belief that ghosts only come out at night, and it is far more to do with a mythical association created as a result of horror movies and “scary stories told around campfires”.

-I have no hidden agenda, as a paranormal investigator I also fully acknowledge in doing everything I can to publicize this site in order to further promote my research and opinions.
+I have no hidden agenda, however I will also do everything I can to publicize this site in order to further promote my research and opinions.
 The only thing about publicity-seeking that is unethical is if you pretend you are not doing it and it becomes your primary objective above everything else.
-However, please note that although at the time of writing this site has reached almost 30 million hits, it would still be far more popular if I wrote about the virtues of paranormal T.V and its stars rather then criticizing them.
+But please note that although at the time of writing this site has reached 30 million hits, it would still be far more popular if I wrote about the virtues of paranormal T.V and its stars rather then criticizing them.
+And if I remained neutral with my opinions in order to appease people and just blindly followed along with the paranormal masses.
 I have never had adverts on the site as I refuse to endorse anything which I don’t support which would invariably mean including adverts for psychics and paranormal T.V shows.
 I have nothing to gain from simply creating inflammatory articles in order to generate revenue, but I will never be neutral in regard to the paranormal but will always actively seek to dispute the many misconceptions regarding it in order to better substantiate the claims that may be genuine.

 E mail email@example.com